Frequently Asked Questions

-Federal Work Study, commonly referred to as "work study" or "FWS", is a federally-funded program that provides a need-based financial aid award to select students that can be used by authorized employers subsidize that student's job.
-Students who are eligible for work study must accept their award and find a job with an authorized employer.
+Federal Work-Study, commonly referred to as “work-study” or “FWS”, is a federally-funded program that provides a need-based financial aid award to select students that can be used by authorized employers subsidize that student’s job.
+Students who are eligible for work-study must accept their award and find a job with an authorized employer.
 FWS student employees receive a regular paycheck, just like any other employee, that can be used for whatever they need.
 To learn more about the FWS program, check out the FWS page on the Office of Scholarships and Financial Aid website.

-When should Federal Work Study eligible students apply to jobs?
+When should Federal Work-Study eligible students apply for jobs?
 Accordion Closed

 Right now!
 FWS-eligible students have been designated as ‘eligible’ in Handshake and are encouraged to apply for all on-campus student employment jobs in Handshake.

 Still have a question about Student Employment?
 Contact StudentEmployment@nau.edu.